 One thing that makes the head brewer stand out compared to other fellows in the industry is his predilection for using yeast.
 While most brewers are serious hopheads, or at least showcase a bit of a sweet tooth with their love for malts, the head brewer at Kutuma prefers to contemplate the subtleties of yeast strains, and the unique (sometimes even unpredictable) ways in which they bring a beer to life.

 Keeping true to their involvement in the industry and given the fact that they have a more than generous output (they are among the few craft breweries in the country to use 2000 liter fermenting vessels), Kutuma launched a gypsy program in the spring of 2018, to give local aspiring brewers a hand in coming out on the market.
-So far, they hosted Neuron Mash and it’s first concoction, a triple dry-hopped double IPA that slowly, but surely, came out in the month of June.
+So far, they hosted Neuron Mash and it’s first concoction, a double dry-hopped double IPA that slowly, but surely, came out in the month of June.
 We’re also hoping to see them hosting the brews of Player One Brewery in the weeks to come.

 - Zăbava – Lager – 5.5% ABV